akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 # View the contributors’ drafts

 You can view the inputs coming from the contributors in order to know what they have already enriched:
-1. Go to a product edit form on which you are owner
+1. Go to a product form on which you are owner
 1. Click on the `...` button then choose the `Compare/Translate` option in the dropdown
 1. By default, the product’s values of the working copy are displayed.
 However, you can change this using the following dropdown menu, choose `XX's draft`, XX being the name of the contributor you want to see the draft values
   ![image](../img/dummy.png)